ISISNeutronMuon/MDANSE/Doc/pages/gui.rst

 *Description:* the spatial component of the selected variable which will be plotted.
 For example, the change in position of a specific atom along the x-axis over time can be plotted.
-The x, y, and z components of the ‘variable' vectors are available for plotting.
+The x, y, and z components of the 'variable' vectors are available for plotting.

 The menu at the bottom of the plotter is identical to the one used in `Line Plotter <#_Toolbar_1>`__, and so the description of its function